e271828e/Flight.jl/docs/notes/design/framework_spec.md

 order within the currently published roster, carried by per-device sequence numbers (stable across detaches).
 The trace tags entries with a stable device id, never a roster index — replay provenance survives roster churn.
-Detaching releases the device's claims (§12.5's widgets re-enable), and a device task exiting through `should_close` runs the same detach path: an unplugged joystick's claims release without any explicit call (§17.4).
+Detaching releases the device's claims (§12.5's widgets re-enable), and a loop body's voluntary exit (§12.4) runs the same detach path: an unplugged joystick's claims release without any explicit call (§17.4).
 The §12.7 thread-budget warning re-evaluates as the roster grows.

-**Staging: one atomic cell per attached device.** Each cell has a single writer — its own device task — and holds that device's latest pending batch of slot writes:
+**Staging: one atomic cell per attached device, one coalescing policy — CAS merge, newest wins per face.** Each cell has a single writer — its own device task — and holds that device's latest pending batch of slot writes.

-- a *complete* writer (a joystick: full write-set every poll) overwrites its cell;
-  coalescing between drains is ZOH-correct at boundary granularity;
-- a *sparse* writer (the GUI: only what the user touched) accumulates via CAS merge on its own cell; the CAS can fail only because a drain intercepted the old batch, so the retry is bounded and the failure case is precisely correct — intercepted writes are already applied and must not be re-staged.
+Staging merges the incoming batch into the pending one: untouched faces survive, re-staged faces take the newest level — the per-face ZOH.
+The CAS can fail only because a drain intercepted the old batch, so the retry is bounded and the failure case is precisely correct — intercepted writes are already applied and must not be re-staged.
+Merge is the *only* policy because it is always correct: for a **complete** writer (a joystick: full write-set every poll) every incoming batch covers every face, so merge and overwrite are provably the same operation — overwrite is a degenerate fast path, not a second semantics — while for a **sparse** writer (the GUI, a JSON peer: only what was touched) overwrite is a silent lost-write bug (§17.3's hazard: a pending `flaps` edit clobbered by an unrelated `gear` message, undrained, undiagnosable).
+A user-facing overwrite opt-in (`complete(binding)`, a declared promise of batch totality) was drafted and
+dropped: under the fixed-shape representation below the fast path saves a pending-read and a small tuple rebuild per staging, on the device task — not worth a declarable promise whose false direction loses writes.

+**The staged representation is fixed per attachment, compiled at attach.**
+An enumerated writer's claim set and slot types are both known at attach (`faces(binding)`, §12.4, against the root contract), so the framework fixes the cell's content type there: a positional tuple over the claim set, `Union{Nothing, T}` per face (isbits unions — pointer-free), with `nothing` meaning *not touched this time*, never "reset" — the levels doctrine is untouched, slots only ever receive the non-`nothing` positions, and the `Union` never reaches the model.
+The face-name → position schema lives in the roster entry.
+The consequences are each
+mechanical: the merge is positional (`incoming[i] === nothing ? pending[i]
+: incoming[i]`) — straight-line, union-split; the drain applies each cell through an attach-compiled **scatter** (position → slot store, statically typed, `nothing` skips) — the exact mirror of §12.2's compiled output gather; and authors never build the shape by hand — `map_input` returns face ⇒ value pairs for whatever the datum touched, and `stage!` normalizes through an attach-compiled shim (name → position, convert to the slot's declared type, fill `nothing`), confining the residual name-shaped dynamism to one framework-owned conversion on the device task, at the boundary where wire-shaped data becomes system-shaped data.
+(Author-built total tuples were rejected as a padding form — ten explicit `nothing`s to say "one face touched" — the same disease row 74 and the handler return law refuse.)
+The **interactive register keeps name-keyed batches**: its surface is the derived one, mutable mid-session, so no static shape exists to compile; its writers are human-rate and its drain application stays the dynamic path — two representations matching the two surface kinds.

+**Diagnostic sites follow the compilation.** Face-name validity and value convertibility are static facts of the root contract, so both are checked at *staging* for every writer: an enumerated writer's out-of-claim face has no position in the schema and is rejected in `stage!`'s normalization (`OutOfClaimEntry` — an earlier, better-attributed site than the drain;
+same kind, same payload), and a value that cannot convert to its slot's declared type is discarded with `EntryTypeMismatch` (Appendix C) at the same spot — for the interactive register too, whose *surface* is dynamic but whose face types are not.
+What remains at the drain is exactly what only the drain can know: the interactive register's surface membership at drain time (`StaleInteractiveEntry` — the surface moved between staging and drain).

 **Doctrine: staged values are levels, never deltas** (`press_count = 17`, never `presses += 1`) — levels are idempotent and survive coalescing; button edges ride as monotonic counters.

-**The drain** (frame top): one `atomicswap(cell, nothing)` per device — an indivisible take, no lost-write window — applied **in attachment order**, retained as a deterministic application order (under slot exclusivity, cross-device writes to one slot no longer arise; the order matters only for diagnostics).
+**The drain** (frame top): one `atomicswap(cell, nothing)` per device — an indivisible take, no lost-write window — applied **in attachment order** (enumerated cells through their attach-compiled scatter, interactive cells through the name-keyed path), retained as a deterministic application order (under slot exclusivity, cross-device writes to one slot no longer arise; the order matters only for diagnostics).
 Which *frame* a write lands in remains wall-clock reality; what the drain guarantees is